Kruthiksp/Java8/README.md

 	Group the items by their name
 	Calculate the total price for each item name
 	Store the result in a Map<String, Double> where key = item name, value = total price
+15. Given a list of Book objects, group the books by author and then collect the book titles (as a list) for each author.
 </pre>

 <h2>Bonus Problem Statements</h2>